• Edinburgh • Highlands • Loch Ness •

 Unst

 We'll also visit a restored Viking boat and the Unst Heritage Centre with its fascinating museum and exhibit of local knitting and lace.
+You'll meet members of the Unst Knitting group.

-Overnight at Busta House.
+Overnight at Lerwick Hotel

 Day 12 - Saturday